Abdelaziz-Elshrkawy/Udacity-ReactND-My-Reads/README.md

 ---
 ## Project Details
     -Home Page
-        - books can be stored in various shelves.
         - every book can move from shelf to another.
         - every book can be removed from it's own shelf.
         - user can click on the book cover to redirect to detailed book page.